 When you go big, don’t forget to consider the practical elements of the trade show event venue.
 Some clients want an over-the-top experience, and others want to present a more practical approach to money.
 Make your qualitative assessments as far in advance as possible.

 “You might like a unique, boutique hotel offering a great deal.
 But you could come to find that this deal comes at a higher cost when you discover the venue is operating at outer limits to support your needs,” says Welle.
 “Think if the venue can ultimately support all your needs, or will you be shoehorning in meetings and people?
 Will you have to spend extra money elsewhere?”

 Certainly, mid-career doctors attending a medical conference are going to have different expectations than millennials attending a whiskey start-up event.
 Give equal measure to your behind-the-scenes staff, the people you hire to help you put on your show.

 “Take the time to include your production team when you select a venue,” says Welle.
 “They can help with logistical issues.”

 What’s more, you will want to meet with someone local at the scene to get a real sense of the personality of your venue.
 “Refer back to your head office,” says Welle.
 “They will often have a local person who can help you.”
 He suggests hiring a destination management company (DMC), even just for the day.
 “A DMC is well worth the investment,” he says.
 “Assistance in dealing with the hospitality and local entertainers is invaluable and well worth an extra price tag.”

-Occasionally, you won’t have a choice in your venue but you can be conscious of the various aspects that will influence the success of your experience.
+Occasionally, you won’t have a much control when you choose a trade show event venue, but you can be conscious of the various aspects that will influence the success of your experience.